 Private sector development aims to catalyse pro-poor change – usually with funds that are small in size, relative to the size of the overall market.
 Yet markets are in constant flux, meaning that PSD programmes need to understand in real time whether events are unfolding in the way that had been hoped (and if not, why not).
-The DCED Standard specifies eight elements of a successful monitoring system – historically a neglected art (and science).
+The DCED Standard specifies seven elements of a successful monitoring system – historically a neglected art (and science).

 Programmes using the DCED Standard begin by clarifying the logic of what they are doing, and then exploring whether that logic is turning out to be valid; they then iteratively up-date the logic in the light of experience gained.

 This provides a flexible way to manage projects, based on an inter-agency understanding of good practice.
 See for example The Science in Adaptive Management (ILO, 2016) for the DCED Standard in context, as a ‘widely accepted’ process framework that brings discipline to the learning process.

 Introductory resources can be found at the bottom of the page.
 An interactive map of over 150 projects currently using the DCED Standard can be found here.
 In summary, using the DCED Standard has the following benefits for implementing agencies:

 The DCED Standard is particularly relevant to those implementing sophisticated programmes within complex market systems, who need some assurance that they are being effective.
 By encouraging their grantees to use the DCED Standard, and offering the necessary means for them to do so well, donors can enhance the quality of their programmes.
 SDC has published a guide for staff on where and how to use the Standard framework, available here.

 “The DCED Standard for Results Measurement provides an important check on the quality of implementation of our programmes.